 Progress in technology

-The pace of technological changes, from sensors to digital services, is increasing, bolstering the need for continuous adaptation of training and standards, thus requiring strong effort from HO in investment and training.
+The pace of technological innovations, from sensors to digital services, is increasing, bolstering the need for continuous adaptation of training and standards, thus requiring strong effort from HO in investment and training.
 This is particularly significant for the automation of sensors carrying devices, and for new processing techniques from the field of artificial intelligence, which make it possible to handle ‘big data’ and augment the capacity of human teams.

 Data, transforming the hydrographic ecosystem